swiftlang/sourcekit-lsp/Contributor Documentation/BSP Extensions.md

 ## `workspace/didChangeWatchedFiles`

-Notification sent from SourceKit-LSP to the build system to indicate that files within the project have been modified.
+Notification sent from SourceKit-LSP to the build server to indicate that files within the project have been modified.

 SourceKit-LSP may send file change notifications for a superset of the files that the BSP server requested to watch in `watchers`.
 It is the BSP server’s responsibility to filter the file watch notifications for the ones it is actually interested in.